defold/doc/docs/en/manuals/font.md

 :::

 *Shadow Blur*
-: The blur radius in pixels for the generated shadow.
+: For bitmap fonts, this setting indicates the number of times a small blur kernel will be applied to each font glyph.
+For distance field fonts, this setting equals the actual pixel width of the blur.

 *Shadow X/Y*
 : The horizontal and vertical offset in pixels of the generated shadow.
+This setting will only affect the glyph shadow when the output format is set to `MODE_MULTI_LAYER`.

 *Extra Characters*
 : By default the font will include the ASCII printable characters (character codes 32-126).
 To manually include additional characters, list them in this property field.